10 Best iOS Password Managers for iPhone & iPad in 2024

 Keeper comes with more advanced security features than most competitors.
 In addition to protecting user data with unbreakable 256-bit AES encryption and zero-knowledge architecture, it’s Service Organization Controls-compliant, meaning it performs regular security audits to ensure all user information is fully protected.

-Keeper also offers a wide range of two-factor authentication options — I really like the 2FA login feature, which lets you send one-time passwords to an Apple Watch to enhance your login security.
+Keeper also offers a wide range of 2FA options — I really like the 2FA login feature, which lets you send one-time passwords to an Apple Watch to enhance your login security.
 I also like how you can log into Keeper with your Apple Watch’s biometric scanner.
+It also supports Face ID and Touch ID, making accessing your vault on both Macs and iPhones really easy.

 Keeper comes with some great extra features, including: